 If you buy something through a link on this page, we may earn a small commission.
 How this works.

-Pneumonia is an inflammatory disorder of the lungs caused by an infection of the airways.
-It is a serious condition, and home remedies cannot be used to treat it.
-However, they can help ease the symptoms.
+Pneumonia is an inflammatory disorder of the lungs due to an infection of the airways.
+It is a serious condition, and home remedies will not treat or cure it.

 The most common symptoms of pneumonia include:

 - shortness of breath